December Birth Flower: Holly

 They can bloom mid-winter and are associated with the Chinese Lunar New Year.
 Firstly used in making perfumes due to their strong fragrance, paperwhites are poisonous, with the bulb being the most toxic.

 Growing Paperwhites and Narcissus indoors during winter.
 Use soilless potting mix and well-draining pots to avoid over-saturation.
 Keep roots hydrated but not overly wet.
 Alternatively, place bulbs in a glass bowl filled with small rocks in shallow water.

 To promote root growth, place in a cool, dark area for a few weeks before relocating to a well-lit area.
 Move the plant to an area with filtered light when flower stems begin to bloom for longer-lasting blooms.

 In conclusion, December has two special birth month flowers.
 Both Holly and Narcissus are significant symbols of this festive season, each one reflecting its distinct purpose.
 Whether it's the strength to overcome difficulties or humbly accepting pureness from nature, both of these plants offer messages of hope, ambition, and triumph that make them perfect for decorations of all types this holiday season.

 Now that you understand the meanings and symbolism associated with the December birth flower, why not explore further gifts straight from Mother Nature?
-James Cress Florist is here to help with their wide selection of birthday flowers for same-day delivery.
+James Cress Florist is here to help with their wide selection of happy birthday flowers for same-day flower delivery.
 Embrace a complex yet meaningful gift today while supporting our local florists!